Ailsa Craig

-The island, colloquially known as "Paddy's milestone", was a haven for Catholics during the Scottish Reformation in the 16th century, but is today a bird sanctuary, providing a home for huge numbers of gannets and an increasing number of puffins.
+The island, colloquially known as "Paddy's Milestone" because it is halfway between Belfast and Glasgow, was a haven for Catholics during the Scottish Reformation in the 16th century, but is today a bird sanctuary, providing a home for huge numbers of gannets and an increasing number of puffins.

 Etymology

-An early reference to the rock is made by Sir Donald Monro, Archdeacon of the Isles, who referred to the rock as "Elsay" in the 16th century.
-The modern name of the island is an anglicisation of the Gaelic, Aillse Creag meaning "fairy rock".
-An alternative Gaelic name is Creag Ealasaid meaning "Elizabeth's rock".
-The first element, Aillse may represent Allt Shasann, "cliff of the English", mentioned in the Book of Leinster as Aldasain.
+The name Ailsa comes from the Gaelic Allasa(n), earlier Aldasain, which is of obscure origin.
+It has been suggested that it represents a contraction of allt Shasann, meaning "cliff of the Saxons" (cf. airer Saxan, "coastland of the Saxon", a name applied to southwestern Scotland in an early Gaelic text).
+The "Saxons" in question would be the Northumbrians, whose territory at one time extended as far north as the Forth and Clyde.

+The island is known in modern Gaelic as Creag Ealasaid (Elizabeth's rock) or Ealasaid a' Chuain (Elizabeth of the ocean); these, however, represent folk etymological alterations of Allasa, the "true name" of the island, which remained in use in Arran, the nearest Gaelic-speaking district, into the 20th century.
+The same applies to Carraig Alastair (Alexander's rock), an Irish name for Ailsa Craig.

 The island is sometimes known as "Paddy's Milestone", being approximately the halfway point of the sea journey from Belfast to Glasgow, a traditional route of emigration for many Irish labourers going to Scotland to seek work.

-As a result of being the most conspicuous landmark in the channel between Ireland and Scotland, the island is known by a number of different names;
+The Bass Rock is sometimes nicknamed "the Ailsa Craig of the East", although its prominence in the Firth of Forth is not as great as that of Ailsa Craig in the Firth of Clyde.